whytekieran/Java_RMI_Project/ReadMe.txt

 The comparator.war file
 -----------------------
-This is the deploment file to be ran on a tomcat server and contains all the source code of the application.
+This is the deployment file to be ran on a tomcat server and contains all the source code of the application.

 The string-service.jar
 ----------------------